Wilcoxon-type Multivariate Cluster Elastic Net: Numerical Simulation

 This simulation generates covariate matrix ${\bm X}$ and response variables ${\bm Y}$ with a true coefficient matrix.
-We show the simulation setting patterns in Table \ref{T1}.
 The simulation evaluates the prediction accuracy and mean squared error (MSE) of the coefficient matrix.
 In this simulation, we use {\choosefont{pcr} RStudio Version 1.4.1103}.

 We generate the simulation data, adjusted based on \cite{MCEN}.
 The sample size is $50$, and the number of response variables is $9$.
-We set the number of covariate matrix $p$ as $12$ and $100$, which will be discussed in Factor 2.
+We set the number of covariate matrix $p$ as $12$ and $100$, which will be discussed in Factor 1.2.
 First, let

 The covariate vectors are generated by ${\bm X}_i \sim \mathcal{N}({\bm 0}_{12}, \tilde{\bm \Sigma})$ for $p=12$.
 In the case of $p=100$, ${\bm X}_i \sim \mathcal{N}({\bm 0}_{100}, {\bm \Sigma}^\dag)$, where